 g.
 Financial statements confirming the source of the matching funding.

 h.
-Background information on the building or business storefront, including but not limited to the following type of information:
+Background information on the building or business storefront, including but not limited to the following information:

 1) Official description of the building parcel according to the Yakima County Assessor's Office;